Flip the Frog: Flip the Frog Annual

-In 1932, a Flip the Frog Annual was issued in England by Dean & Son Ltd. Published "by exclusive arrangement with Ub Iwerks, The Originator of The Film Character, Flip The Frog", it was drawn by Wilfred Haughton, who also drew the early Mickey Mouse Annuals for Deans.
+In 1931, a Flip the Frog Annual was issued in England by Dean & Son Ltd. Published "by exclusive arrangement with Ub Iwerks, the originator of the film character, Flip The Frog", it was drawn by Wilfred Haughton, who also drew the early Mickey Mouse Annuals for Dean.
 The Annual only ran for one edition, based on Flip's ending in 1933 and the lack of success with it.
-The earlier, more froglike character was used rather than the later version.
+The earlier, more frog-like character was used rather than the later version.
 The book contains 11 full cartoon strip stories, 4 colour plates and other one-page items that are not derived from any of his cartoons.
-All the adventures take place outside, unlike the cartoons, and feature additional characters, including a fox, a policeman, a girlfriend (Flap), an Uncle Flop (mentioned only), and others not shown in the cartoon films.
+All the adventures take place outside, unlike the cartoons, and feature additional characters, including a mischievous boy fox ("Freddie"), a policeman ("Robert"), an Uncle Flop (mentioned only), and others not shown in the cartoon films.
+An additional cartoon co-star included is Flap, Flip's frog girlfriend from Puddle Pranks (1930).